 Manuscripts submitted to the journal must not have been published as copyrighted material in other publications.
 The manuscripts under review by Quest should not be submitted at the same time to other journals.

-By submitting a manuscript, the author or authors agree that, once accepted, their work will be published under a creative commons license.
-The authors remain the sole owners of the publishing rights.
+By submitting a manuscript, the author or authors agree that, once accepted, their work will be published under a Creative Commons Attribution 4.0 International License.

 The maternity or paternity of a manuscript is limited to those who have made a significant contribution to the conception, design, execution or interpretation of the study.
-All those who have made significant contributions should be listed as co-author.
-Authors must ensure that all of its co-authors are included in the typescript, who have seen and approved the version submitted and that they agree on the submission for publication.
+All those who have made significant contributions should be listed as co-authors.
+All co-authors should have approved the version submitted and agreed on the submission for publication.

-Authors should indicate clearly in the manuscript any financial conflicts or other types of conflict of interest that may influence the results or interpretation of the proposed.
-All sources of financial support for the project should be indicated.
+Authors should indicate clearly in the manuscript if there are any financial conflicts or other types of conflict of interest that may constitute a bias.
+All sources of financial support for the project should be clearly indicated.
 Where an author finds significant errors or inaccuracies in the published manuscript, it is his duty to promptly notify the Editors of the journal or publisher and cooperate with them in order to retract or correct the manuscript.

 Conflict of interest

 A conflict of interest may exist when an author (or the institution to which he or she belongs), an external reviewer, one of the Editors or a member of Editorial Advisory Board have financial or personal relationships that could inappropriately influence their behavior.
 This conflict may exist even if the subject believes in good faith that he is not influenced by such connections.
-It is up to the Editors to manage such conflicts, attempting in all possible ways to avoid them.
+It is up to the Editors to manage such conflicts, attempting in all possible ways to avoid them and - at the same time - operating with the utmost transparency in all cases.

 La sezione italiana di Quest sarà online entro breve!